msgflo/msgflo/README.md

   - `type`: port datatype, for example `boolean`
   - `options`: queue options as specified by the message queue implementation

+If the participant is itself implemented using FBP and supports the [FBP runtime protocol](https://flowbased.github.io/fbp-protocol/), these additional keys should be defined.

+* `type`: type of the runtime, for example `noflo-nodejs` or `microflo`
+* `version`: version of the runtime protocol that the runtime supports, for example `0.4`
+* `inqueue`:  name of the message queue the participant listens for FBP protocol messages
+* `outqueue`:  name of the message queue the participant sends FBP protocol messages

 #### Participant changes

 When changes are made in the participant,